kolodny/crlf/README.md

 #### Usage

-The cli is probably the one your looking for, first `npm install -g crlf`
+The cli is probably the one you're looking for, first `npm install -g crlf`.
-usage is something like this:
+Usage is something like this:

 ```bash
 $ crlf index.js